 So, the observation has been done.
 In the meantime in Cambridge…

-At the finish, I can say, that the remote observation of lunar eclipse is a perfect choice for someone, who lives in a different part of the Globe, where the eclipse is invisible or when weather is not good enough.
+In the finish, I can say, that the remote observation of a lunar eclipse is a perfect choice for someone, who lives in a different part of the Globe, where the eclipse is invisible or when the weather is not good enough.

 - Silvermann S.M., 1974, Sky brightness during eclipses, Air Force Cambridge Research Laboratories, Massachusets.

-- Remote observation of the longest lunar eclipse in XXI century – details
+- Remote observation of the longest lunar eclipse in the XXI century – details

 - African “Ring of fire on the live stream and web cameras